 NYU Precollege students who are enrolled in at least one credit-bearing course have the opportunity to participate in a free, five-week noncredit workshop taught by NYU's distinguished writing experts (required for residential students).
 The College Writing Workshop (EXPOS-UA 30) is found in the course catalog under the College of Arts and Science's Expository Writing program.

 In addition to the general sections of the course, there are several designated sections tailored for students who are interested in science.
 Course readings in these sections will focus on current issues in the worlds of science and medicine.
-The science sections of the course are numbered 061, 064, 067, and 070.
+The science sections of the course are indicated in the notes section of the course description.